 On August 15, 16 and 17, 1969 — 50 years ago this week — the famous Woodstock Music and Art Fair was held near White Lake on Max Yasgur's farm in Bethel, N.Y.
 It was advertised as "An Antiquarian Exposition."
 The festival, considered one of the most important moments in American music history, brought nearly half a million people to Upstate New York for "3 Days of Peace, Love and Music."
 It made an indelible mark on American culture.
 Woodstock memorabilia is a popular collectible for those who were there, for those who wish they had been there, or for any collector’s inner flower child.
 Here are 5 Woodstock items with prices that have sold recently, along with 5 more that have sold over the years:

-1. Original Woodstock advertising poster, first printing, with art by Arnold Skolnick, on glossy paper, includes list of performers and various activities over the three days of the event, 36 in. h. by 24 in. w., sold at a March Hake’s auction in Pennsylvania for $874.
+1. Original Woodstock advertising poster, first printing, art by Arnold Skolnick, glossy paper, includes list of performers and various activities over the three days of the event, 36 in. h. by 24 in. w., sold at a March Hake’s auction in Pennsylvania for $874.
 These original posters have sold for up to $2,500.
 In 2017, one signed by Skolnick sold for just over $10,000.
 Be aware, collectors, many reproductions exist.

-Other bits of Woodstock memorabilia and their prices:
+Other Woodstock memorabilia and their prices:

 1. An original paper two-panel flyer, printed with the iconic dove and guitar logo, sold at Christie’s in 2006 for $900.
 The folded pamphlet included a map to Bethel, N.Y., a mail-in ticket order form and advertised a crafts bazaar and poetry and pottery workshops as part of the event.